 What if I Only Send Sexy Messages or Photos?

 You can be guilty of other sex crimes including Enticing a Child for Indecent Purposes, Online Solicitation, or Child Pornography.

 What if His or Her Parents Approve Our Sexual Relationship?

 You will still be guilty of a crime.
 Parents CANNOT consent to their child’s sexual relationship.

 So You Are Saying I Should Wait Until He or She Turns 16 Years Old?

-NO. We are simply helping you understand what Statutory Rape means and how it can impact your life.
-Having sexual relations with anyone as young as 16 years old (even with consent) presents many moral & legal problems that you should be aware of.
-Georgia law has recently expanded to hold people criminally liable for inappropriate sexual relationships with people even if they are 16 or older, and juries across the nation are much more likely to view a sexual relationship with a teenager as potentially criminal.
+NO. We are helping you understand what Statutory Rape means and how it can impact your life.
+Georgia law has recently expanded to hold people criminally liable for inappropriate sexual relationships with people even if they are 16 or older.
+Furthermore, juries across the nation are more likely to view a sexual relationship with a teenager as potentially criminal.

-To better understand how to protect yourself from a sex crimes prosecution, contact our office for a free consultation.
+Contact our office for a consultation and to discuss your options.
 Attorney Muneer Awad has successfully obtained dismissals in sex crimes cases, and has won multiple Not Guilty jury verdicts for defendants facing life sentences in sex crimes prosecutions.